 In order to attract quality candidates, companies often offer stock as part of their employee compensation packages.
 There are three main types they offer: incentive stock options (ISOs), non-qualified stock options (NSOs), and restricted stock units (RSUs).
 These mostly differ by how they’re taxed and by whether individuals need to purchase the shares.

 Non-qualified stock options (NSOs) are a type of stock option that does not qualify for favorable tax treatment for the employee.
-Unlike with incentive stock options (ISOs), where you usually don’t pay taxes until you sell your shares, with NSOs you pay taxes both when you exercise the option (purchase shares) and sell those shares.
+Unlike with incentive stock options (ISOs), where you don’t pay taxes upon exercise, with NSOs you pay taxes both when you exercise the option (purchase shares) and sell those shares.
 This usually means you pay more taxes dealing with NSOs.

 What is a stock option?

 A stock option is the right to buy a set number of shares at a fixed price, often called the strike price, grant price, or exercise price.
 The price is usually determined by the fair market value, or whatever the shares are worth when you’re granted the options.

 If the value of the share increases over time, you may make money on the difference between your fixed purchase price and your eventual sale price, or “the spread.”

 Stock options are often used as a way to attract talent and incentivize employees to stay with a company.
 If employees exercise their options, they become shareholders in the company.
 There are two types: non-qualified stock options and incentive stock options.
 NSOs are more common than ISOs—probably because companies can take tax deductions when employees exercise their NSOs.

 Usually, you can’t buy all of your shares right away and have to work for the company over time to be able to purchase your shares.
 This is called vesting.
 You can exercise your stock as soon as it is vested, but you’re never required to exercise.